mrw1986/fftcg_companion/cline_docs/projectRoadmap.md

   - Implemented account deletion with proper data cleanup
   - Added provider unlinking for managing authentication methods
   - Improved error handling with user-friendly messages
+- Simplified Theme Settings UI:
+  - Removed the custom color selector circle at the top right
+  - Removed the "Predefined Schemes" text to simplify the UI
+  - Kept only the color grid for theme color selection
+  - Improved text contrast in the color grid by using withAlpha instead of withOpacity
+  - Added proper contrast calculation for palette icons based on background color
+  - Enhanced overall user experience with a more focused and user-friendly interface

 ### In Progress